OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

 [^diag]: To keep the diagram simple we have left out Charlene who was mentioned above in "[How does it work?](intro.md#how-does-it-work)".
 Bob does everything she does.

-[^2nd]: It is easier to follow along with the above diagram open in a second window (or printout).

 [^cent]: "opencent" refers to the specific example currency.
 The generic term "opencoin" refers to any currency following the OpenCoin protocol (of which opencent is one).